Polyhistorian/rusty_bot/README.md

 # rusty_bot

-Rust implementation of my Pyt-wh-orstBot, meaning a bot to fetch ability info from the overwatch wiki
+Rust implementation of my Pyt<wh>orstBot, meaning a bot to fetch ability info from the overwatch wiki and then parse it into a nice embed